 How to use ginger syrup

-add some fresh mint
+add some fresh mint or vanilla.

 swap in maple syrup or honey for sugar.

 homemade ginger ale: lime juice